Leland Jensen: Disconfirmed prophecies

-Jensen began teaching as early as 1971 that in 1980 the world would be cleansed of evil by a nuclear holocaust.
-Jensen gained national attention when on 26 April 1980 he led a group of followers into fallout shelters, expecting an apocalyptic nuclear holocaust on 29 April at 5:55 PM.
-He went on to predict that Halley's Comet would enter earth's orbit on 29 April 1986, and collide with the earth exactly one year later.

-With Jensen's approval, in the early 1990s his companion Neal Chase made a total of 18 predictions which pertained to small-scale disasters that he claimed would lead step-by-step towards the Apocalypse, as well as dates for a nuclear attack on New York City.
-Balch noted that Chase responded to the 18 disconfirmed prophecies with a number of "face-saving strategies", including drawing a distinction between prediction and prophecy, claiming miscalculation, reprieve, and tests of faith.
-Chase later proclaimed "We didn't make a mistake," and that they have "a 100 percent track record!"

 Between 1979 and 1995 Jensen, and his companion Neal Chase, made twenty specific predictions centering nuclear attacks, worldwide catastrophes, and some smaller scale disasters.
 Jensen himself set two of the dates, while Chase set the other 18.
 Between 1980 and 1996, four researchers took part in group activities and even stayed the night in three BUPC fallout shelters in 1980.

 Nuclear holocaust

+Jensen began teaching as early as 1971 that in 1980 the world would be cleansed of evil by a nuclear holocaust.
 In 1979, approximately 6 years after being released from prison, Jensen began teaching his followers that on 29 April 1980 a nuclear holocaust would kill a third of the world's population, and that over the next twenty years, the planet would be ravaged until in the year 2000 "God's Kingdom" would be established and a thousand years of peace would follow.
 On the fateful night, Jensen led a group of followers into fallout shelters in Missoula, Montana.